Skin rash after eating asparagus? What could be behind it?

 Asparagus itself can also be an allergen

 In addition, the vegetables themselves also have “allergenic potential.”
 It is currently unknown what substance in asparagus causes allergies.
 Because there are no studies yet, as dermatologist Bernhard Homme from the Dermatology Clinic at the University of Düsseldorf explains to Daz.
-It is also difficult to diagnose an asparagus allergy because the vegetable is usually eaten with other foods and allergy symptoms appear late.
+An asparagus allergy is difficult to diagnose because the vegetable is usually eaten with other foods Allergy symptoms Speak with a time delay.

-According to the German Association of Allergy and Asthma (DAAB) In rare cases, asparagus can also cause allergic reactions in people who are allergic to birch pollen.
-In this case, it’s called a cross allergy, also known as a pollen-related food allergy.
+According to the German Association of Allergy and Asthma (DAAB) In rare cases, asparagus can too Allergic reactions in people who are allergic to birch pollen Operator.
+In this case it is so called Cross sensitivityalso It’s called pollen-related food allergy.
 Those affected react to proteins found in foods similar to those found in pollen.
 A “cross reaction” occurs with tingling and itching in the mouth or even gastrointestinal problems.
 Symptoms are usually high Dab then This is especially evident when there is a high pollen count, additional alcohol consumption, stress, or associated inflammation such as gastrointestinal infection.

 This article only contains general information about the health topic in question and is therefore not intended for self-diagnosis, treatment or medication.
 It does not, in any way, replace a visit to a doctor.
 Our editorial team is not permitted to answer individual questions about medical conditions.